John-Connolly/SwiftQ/README.md

 4. (optional) Redis replication.

 #### Idempotency
-Because SwiftQ has at-least-once semantics it is possible for a Task to be ran more than once.
-Tasks should be Idempotent, this means that if a task is ran more than once it should not change the result beyond the initial application.
+Because SwiftQ has at-least-once semantics it is possible for a task to be ran more than once.
+Tasks should be idempotent, this means that if a task is ran more than once it should not change the result beyond the initial application.
 This is particularly important for database writes.
 All writes should be inside a transaction so they can be rolled back if an error occurs.

 ### Architecture